-10.2 R for Macs
+15.2 R for Macs

-I have less experience here, but fortunately the R Project page provides some helpful advice depending on your version of the Mac OS.
+I have less experience here, but fortunately the $\mathbf{R}$ Project page provides some helpful advice depending on your version of the Mac OS.
 Follow the instructions, and if there is a problem we can help you figure it out.
+Taylor recently bought a Mac, fortunately!

-10.3 R for Linux
+15.3 R for Linux